 - 1/4 cup water

-* To make pumpkin purée, cut a pumpkin in half, scoop out the seeds and stringy stuff, lie face down on a foil or Silpat lined baking sheet.
+* To make pumpkin purée, cut a small sugar pumpkin in half horizontally.
+Use a large metal spoon to scrape out the seeds and stringy stuff.
+Place the pumpkin halves cut side down on a foil or Silpat lined baking sheet.
 Bake at 350°F until soft, about 45 min to an hour.
 Cool, scoop out the flesh.
 Freeze whatever you don't use for future use.
 Or, if you are working with pumpkin pieces, roast or boil them until tender, then remove and discard the skin.